andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 This mapper has some properties:

-* `dimensionToIndex` : On this property you define the fields that you want to make based on array index.
+* `dimensionToIndex` : On this property you define the dimensions you want to create based on array index.
 * `dimension` : The array list dimension to process.
 * `deleteDimension` : If you want to remove the source dimension.
 Default: true.